 - A varicocele may possibly affect male fertility.
-A varicocele is common and is like a varicose vein in the scrotum (the skin that covers the testes).
+A varicocele is common and is like a varicose vein in the scrotum (the skin that covers the testicles).
 Varicoceles are found in just over 1 in 10 men with normal sperm and 1 in 4 men with abnormal sperm.
-See separate leaflet called Varicocele for more details.
+See the separate leaflet called Varicocele.

-- Certain hormone problems (eg, problems with the pituitary gland in the brain leading to conditions such as Cushing's disease or hyperprolactinaemia.)
+- Certain hormone problems (for example, problems with the pituitary gland in the brain leading to conditions such as Cushing's disease or hyperprolactinaemia).

-- Some inherited conditions, due to abnormal genes, may affect the development and function of the testes.
+- Some inherited conditions, due to abnormal genes, may affect the development and function of the testicles.
 These are uncommon.
 Examples are conditions known as Klinefelter's syndrome, Kallman's syndrome and testicular feminisation syndrome.